 We do not have any manufacturing facilities.
 We currently rely, and expect to continue to rely, on third-party manufacturers for the manufacture of our product candidates for preclinical and clinical testing and for commercial supply of any of these product candidates for which we or our collaborators obtain marketing approval.
 To date, we have obtained materials for our product candidates for our ongoing preclinical and clinical testing from third-party manufacturers.
-We do not have any long-term supply agreements with the third-party manufacturers, and we purchase our required drug supply on a purchase order basis.
+Although we have long-term supply agreements in place for commercial supply of ivosidenib with third-party manufacturers, we purchase the rest of our required drug supply on a purchase order basis.

-We may be unable to establish any long-term supply agreements with third-party manufacturers or to do so on acceptable terms.
+We may be unable to establish any further long-term supply agreements with third-party manufacturers or to do so on acceptable terms.
 Even if we are able to establish agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including:

-- · reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - · the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and reliance on the third party for regulatory compliance, quality assurance, environmental and safety and pharmacovigilance reporting.
+- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; and - · reliance on the third party for regulatory compliance, quality assurance, environmental and safety and pharmacovigilance reporting.